 From the Blog: 28 Product Backlog and Refinement Anti-Patterns

-Scrum is a practical framework to build products, provided you identified in advance what to build.
+Scrum is a practical framework to build products, provided you identify in advance what to build.
 But even after a successful product discovery phase, you may struggle to make the right thing in the right way if your product backlog is not up to the job.
 Garbage in, garbage out – as the saying goes.

 The following article points at 28 of the most common product backlog anti-patterns – including the product backlog refinement process – that limit your Scrum team’s success.